Lameguy64/PSn00bSDK/doc/cmake_reference.md

 - `PSN00BSDK_TARGET` (`STRING`)

   The GCC toolchain's target triplet.
-PSn00bSDK assumes the toolchain targets `mipsel-unknown-elf` by default, however this can be changed to e.g. use a MIPS toolchain that was compiled for a slightly-different-but-equivalent target.
+PSn00bSDK assumes the toolchain targets `mipsel-none-elf` by default, however this can be changed to e.g. use a MIPS toolchain that was compiled for a slightly-different-but-equivalent target.

   The following GCC target triplets have been confirmed to work with PSn00bSDK:

+  - `mipsel-none-elf`
   - `mipsel-unknown-elf`
-  - `mipsel-none-elf`
+  - ~~`mipsel-linux-gnu`~~ (has issues with linking)

 - `PSN00BSDK_TC` (`PATH`)

   Path to the GCC toolchain's installation prefix/directory.
-By default this is initialized to the value of the `PSN00BSDK_TC` environment variable (if set).
-  Note that modifying the environment variable after the project has been configured will *NOT* update this cache entry unless the project's cache is cleared manually.

-  If not set, CMake will attempt to find the toolchain in the `PATH` environment variable and store its path in this variable (so the search does not have to be repeated).
+If not set, CMake will attempt to find the toolchain in the `PATH` environment variable and store its path in the project's variable cache (so the search does not have to be repeated).
+It is recommended to add the toolchain's `bin` subfolder to `PATH` rather than setting this variable.

-  **IMPORTANT**: if the toolchain's target is not `mipsel-unknown-elf`, `PSN00BSDK_TARGET` must be set regardless of whether or not `PSN00BSDK_TC` is also set.
+  **IMPORTANT**: if the toolchain's target is not `mipsel-none-elf`, `PSN00BSDK_TARGET` must be set regardless of whether or not `PSN00BSDK_TC` is also set.